MIROC-DOC/model_description/md_en/p-sflx.md

 Determined to meet.
-At this point, for $T_0$, we use the one from the previous time step for evaluation.
+At this point, for $T_0$, we use the one from the previous time step to evaluate.
 The true flux value that meets the surface balance is , It is determined by solving this equation in conjunction with surface processes.
 In that sense, I have added $\hat{{}}$ to the flux above.